sergiocorreia/ftools/README.md

 - The gap is larger if you want to collapse fewer variables
 - The gap is larger if you want to collapse to fewer levels
 - The gap is larger for more complex stats. (such as median)
+- `compress`ing the by() identifiers beforehand might lead to significant improvements in speed (by allowing the use of the internal hash0 function instead of hash1).

 ### collapse: alternative benchmark